muscbridge/PyDesigner/docs/source/installation/pydesigner.rst

     $ pip install .

+**Note**:
+    Remember to switch to your conda environement before parsing this command.

 This will execute the :code:`setup.py` script in root directory to automatically configure your Python environment for PyDesigner.
 When running the automated methods, PyDesigner can simply be called with